|

 the risk of heart disease

-With testosterone therapy,
+With

-one's attitude improves, reinforcing self-esteem and
+testosterone therapy, one's attitude improves, reinforcing

-home and in social activities.
+at home and in social activities.
 Most men will feel more

-vigorous, experience improved energy levels, mood,
+vigorous, experience improved

-overall sense of well-being.
-These effects are usually noted
+sexual performance and an overall sense of well-being.
+These

-within 3 to 6 weeks.
+effects are usually noted within 3 to 6 weeks.

-Other potential benefits
+Other

-include maintenance or improvement in bone density, improved
+potential benefits include maintenance or improvement in

-body composition, muscle mass and muscle strength, as well
+bone density, improved body composition, muscle mass and

-as improvement in visual-spatial skills.
+muscle strength, as well as improvement in visual-spatial

 Of course, any